Frequently Asked Questions

 Q: Why is the image wavering?

 A: As the sun heats up the canyon, air currents rise and cause visual disturbances.
-(Recall from the "About" page that the camera and telescope are located over 1200 feet from the nest!)
+(Recall from the "About" page that the camera and telescope are located over 900 feet from the nest!)
 These effects are unavoidable during the day, but are greatly reduced or even absent by late afternoon.
-Consequently, it is our practice to turn up the image quality later in the day.
-(It is left at slightly lower resolution at morning and mid-day to save on bandwidth charges; the thermal effects are such that higher resolution does not confer much if any benefit at those times.)